Tim Zoehrer: Back up Keeper

 Zoehrer claims he was replaced as first-choice keeper after a personality clash with Australian coach and newly appointed selector, Bob Simpson.
 He was replaced firstly by Greg Dyer and then Ian Healy.
 Zoehrer did, though, tour England twice, in 1989 and 1993, as Healy's deputy.
 Zoehrer was selected as a reserve for the 1987 Cricket World Cup.
 He played his final One Day International in 1994, at Perth vs South Africa, seven years after his previous appearance again as a replacement for a rested Healy.

 Western Australia Career

 Zoehrer was a successful and popular keeper for Western Australia with a state record of 360 dismissals and also took 38 first-class wickets with his leg break bowling.
 In both of his tours of England he topped the first class bowling averages for the Australians on tour, taking 1 wicket for 9 runs in 1989 and 12 wickets at an average of 20.8 in 1993.
 However he never bowled at Test or One Day International level.
 He was controversially replaced by former NSW's Adam Gilchrist at the beginning of the 1994–95 season and never played first class or list-A cricket again.

 Zoehrer later played and coached cricket in the Netherlands and wrote an autobiography, "The Gloves Are Off".
+In it he claimed that he was dropped from the Australian team in Sharjah in 1987 after abusing Bob Simpson in front of the rest of the team; Zoehrer thought Simpson had accused him of stealing a bottle of whiskey:

+I gave Simpson the biggest mouthful of abuse ever given by a player to an Australian official.
+I called him everything from being two-faced to yellow-bellied....
+I had been stewing all day over being branded a thief.
+I demanded Simpson be fined for not having the balls to ask me to my face whether I stole the Scotch, instead of asking my team-mates if it was true.
+You could have heard a pin drop.